 After you have set up a Merchant Center account, you will need to provide specific information about the website you will be listing products for.
-You do this by clicking on 'Business Information' in the sidebar and then completing each drop-down section in the middle of the page.
+You do this by clicking on 'Business Information', which you can access by clicking the gear icon near the top-right and then completing each drop-down section in the middle of the page.

-- For the 'Website" drop-down, you will need to provide the full URL for your website (including the http:// or https://)
+- For the 'Website" drop-down, you will need to provide the full URL for your website (including the https://)

 - Fill out all of the information requested in the 'Business Address' drop-down.
 A phone number is optional but Google trusts sites more that have them, so enter it if you have one.

 - Provide a link for customer service inquiries (normally this is the link to your 'Contact Us' page).

 - In the 'Customer Service Contact' drop-down, provide the URL to your Contact Us page, the email address for customer service (if applicable) and, if you have one, a phone number.
 This information is not made public, but Google uses it if they need to contact you for some reason, such as policy violations.